 A petitioner seeking to file a Form I-130 (PDF 2 MB) in the Consular Section in Bishkek should contact the Consular Section (BishkekIV@state.gov) to request consideration of the request for exception and explain the circumstances in detail.
-The Consular Section will then relay the request for an exception to the USCIS field office in Moscow.
+The Consular Section will then relay the request for an exception to USCIS.
 The determination of whether the case presents exceptional circumstances that warrant an exception to the general filing process will be made by USCIS.
 For more detailed information please visit the USCIS website.

 Step 2 – National Visa Center